opengamedata/opengamedata-doc/src/features/Adding_a_Feature.md

   The first item in the list will go in the output column with the "base" Feature name, the next in the list will go in the column with the first "subfeature" name, etc.
   *For example*, continuing the `LevelComplete` example:

     - the first object in the list may be the `bool` value indicating whether the given level was completed, and goes to the `LevelComplete` column.
     - the second object may be the "count" value indicating the number of times the level was completed, and goes to the `LevelCompleteCount` column.

 3. In the "**Add feature configuration to the game's schema**", you will add an extra field to the Feature dictionary:

     - "subfeatures" maps to a sub-dictionary.
     Each element of the sub-dictionary has a key string, which we **strongly** recommend you match with the name(s) given in the corresponding Feature's  `Subfeatures()` function.

+    TODO : Add example

 ### **Second-Order Features***